Register a death

 Emergency out-of-hours service

-If you need urgent burial documents or need to move a body out of England:
+If you need urgent burial papers or need to move a body out of England:

 Help us improve wakefield.gov.uk